 How much it costs

-But someone might think that by attaining double performance from a technology with respect to another one, its price would double, thus causing reticence to adapt it among customers.
-But just take a look at our phones; they are not exactly twice as expensive if our favorite phone brand promises to double their performance in the next new model with respect to the last one… Curious, isn’t it?
+But someone might think that by attaining twice the performance of a piece of technology compared to another one, its price would double, thus causing reticence to adapt it among customers.
+But just take a look at our phones; they are not exactly twice as expensive if our favorite phone brand promises to double their performance in the next new model compared to the last one… Curious, isn’t it?

 and even the sequencing of a human genome: 16 years ago, its cost was $100M, while these days it costs just a bit more than $1,000.

 The DNA sequencing cost follows also an exponential curve (even improving it)

 The obvious question that arises is why companies (mainly with traditional business models) take such a long time to react to them.
 And this is not an easy question to answer.

 Let’s imagine for a moment that our company uses a technology which a big part of our annual revenue depends on.
 Of course, we optimize it a bit every single year (as a general rule its gradual improvement tends to be much lower than 10% yearly).